joergboe/testframework/doc/manpage.md

 NOTE: The check if an existing variable is empty or not is much faster then the check against existance of an variable.
 Therefore we use here the empty value an consider it as unset property.

-## Reserved Ranges
-Varaible names starting with TTTT_ are reserved for testframework usage.
-These variables are not exported.
-Do not use those names in test case/suite scripts.

 ## Variables Used
 - TTPRN_skip            - Skip-Switch: if this varaible not empty, the execution of the actual Test Case variant or Test Suite variant is skipped.